- Suzanne Muirheid

 Model healthy coping.

 Children are incredibly perceptive and pick up on our stress management skills, or oftentimes lack thereof.
-We are the model for how to cope with feelings, and if our stress and anxiety response is unhealthy, chances are our children will follow.
+We are the model for how to cope with feelings, and if our stress and anxiety responses are unhealthy, chances are our children will follow.
 Don’t just tell your child how to overcome emotions – show them.
 When you get anxious or stressed, verbalize how you’re coping with the situation: “This looks a little scary, but I’ll try it anyway.”

 Be aware of the messages you’re sending.

 Parents are the frontline of defense against childhood anxiety.
 Your response is key in helping your child build self-confidence.
 Therapy can also be incredibly beneficial in managing anxiety – cognitive-behavioral therapy (CBT) and other forms of therapy, in combination with parenting support, is a tried-and-true treatment for kids experiencing anxiety and fear.
-Our clinicians at Calm Mind Counseling Center specialize in treating children and adolescents with anxiety, and would love the opportunity to discuss the best treatment plan for your child.
+Our clinicians at Calm Mind Counseling Center specialize in treating children and adolescents with anxiety and would love the opportunity to discuss the best treatment plan for your child.

 Beyond Blue: Strategies to support anxious children.